 The Chartered Institute of Environmental Health has a useful 'course finder' tool for finding food handling and hygiene courses in your local area.

 Alternatively, there are lots of opportunities to study for the Level 2 qualification online.
-For example the Virtual College and High Speed Training both offer an online course for £25.00 (+VAT), and Train4Food for £29.00 (+VAT).
+The cost is generally between £20 and £29.00 (+VAT).
+For example: